jotyGill/privacy-fighter/README.md

 1. If you don't have Firefox installed, Fist download and install [Firefox](https://www.mozilla.org/en-US/firefox/new/).

-**Advance Options** (For advance users)
+**Advance Options** (For advance users only)
-If you have Firefox installed and wish to create another profile, visit `about:profiles`, create a new profile.
+If you have Firefox installed and wish to setup PF in another profile.
+You can create a new profile.
 Provide this name during the installation process.

+2. Open Firefox, visit `about:profiles`.
+Click `Create New Profile`, name it `alternative`.
+This profile will be used as an alternative to the main (much more secure and private) profile.

-#### Installation on Windows
+#### Further Installation Steps on Windows

-2. Close Firefox then download and run [Privacy Fighter.exe](https://gitlab.com/JGill/privacy-fighter/raw/master/privacyfighter/releases/Privacy%20Fighter.exe).
+3. Close Firefox then download and run [Privacy Fighter.exe](https://gitlab.com/JGill/privacy-fighter/raw/master/privacyfighter/releases/Privacy%20Fighter.exe).
-3. Now visit section "Post Installation".
+4. Now visit section "Post Installation".

-#### Installation on GNU/Linux or MacOS
+#### Further Installation Steps on GNU/Linux or MacOS

-2. If you have python3 with pip, The best option is to install it using pip.
+3. If you have python3 with pip, The best option is to install it using pip.
 ``` bash
 python3 -m pip install --user privacyfighter --upgrade
 ```
-3. Close Firefox then run `privacyfighter` or `~/.local/bin/privacyfighter` in terminal if it is a new Firefox installation.
+4. Close Firefox then run `privacyfighter` or `~/.local/bin/privacyfighter` in terminal if it is a new Firefox installation.
 Alternatively
-3. Run while providing the new profile name `~/.local/bin/privacyfighter -p your-new-profile-name`
+4. Run while providing the new profile name `~/.local/bin/privacyfighter -p your-new-profile-name`

 #### Post Installation
 1. After installation is done, open Firefox then "addons" (Ctr+Shift+A) and enable all of them.